 Whether you’re considering opening a business in Georgetown or an existing business looking to enhance your operations, the BID offers a range of economic development resources.
 Here are some FAQs as well as links to city and community resources.
-If you need further information, please send an email to the BID’s Economic Development Director Jamie Scott at firstname.lastname@example.org.
+If you need further information, please send an email to the BID’s Director of Planning and Economic Development Jamie Scott at firstname.lastname@example.org.

 COMMERCIAL SPACE AVAILABILITY

 Enlisting the help of a commercial real estate broker is the best way to find commercial space in Georgetown.
 The BID maintains lists of retail/restaurant and office brokers if you are looking for professionals who are familiar with the Georgetown market.
 Professional brokers will have the best knowledge of current asking rents, vacancies, and lease and sub-lease arrangements.

 The BID also tracks new tenants entering the market, buildings under renovation, and vacant buildings for lease on its real estate activity website.

 The BID’s flagship product to support business location decisions is the annual State of Georgetown report.
 The report compiles a wide range of data that can support decision makers:

 Additional presentations and reports on these topics can be found in the Commercial Real Estate section of this website.

 The BID can also deliver custom research that elaborates on topics presented in the State of Georgetown in order to support a location decision.

 If you are interested in learning how to form and operate a business in the District of Columbia, please consult the Washington, DC Economic Partnership’s DC Doing Business Guide.
 (Note: by clicking this link you will be leaving the Georgetown BID; the WDCEP is independent, 501(c)(3) organization that promotes business opportunities throughout D.C.)

 D.C.
 PERMITS AND LICENSES